 In the lap of nature, and far north, Churchill is one of those places in Canada where you can witness wilderness and beat winter blues by chasing green dancing lights aka Aurora Borealis.

 Plan a trip to Churchill for an amazing winter break for wildlife and nature lovers.
 To get to Churchill, you can fly to Winnipeg, and then travel there.
 Another option is to take the Winnipeg–Churchill semi-weekly train.

 Winters in Halifax are long.
 But it is a good thing as due to snow and ice you can indulge in winter activities.

-Tobogganing on Citadel Hill is very popular, so is ice skating at the Emera Oval.
-Winter activities range from skiing, winter hiking, sledding and ice tubing in various parks across the city.
+Tobogganing on Citadel Hill is very popular, and so is ice skating at the Emera Oval.
+Winter activities range from skiing, winter hiking, sledding, and ice tubing in various parks across the city.
 And attending all the lights festivals is a must.